Why Dual Credit?

 - Students can talk with their high school counselor and teachers to ask about dual credit opportunities.

-- Students and families can also contact the Friends University Admissions Office at 316-295-5749 or Juanita_vann@friends.edu.
+- Students and families can also reach out to email@example.com with questions.